TheJumpCloud/support/PowerShell/ModuleBanner.md

 #### Banner Old

 ```
 Have a need for speed?
-New JumpCloud module update avaliable with performance increases!
+New JumpCloud module update available with performance increases!
 ```